smejkalpetr/Moonkinote-Basic-Notepad/README.txt

+This is the first project I have ever done - 6/2019.
+The code is not very clean or nice at all, but I thought I would still include this project here.

+The point was to create a program that would use modules instead of all source code being in one file as well as stuff like polymorphism, working with files, generate documentation, etc.

+Original description:

 ===========================|| MOONKINOTE ||===========================
 | DESCRIPTION: Moonkinote is a system for keeping notes.
 This small  |
 | program offers creating notes of variable categories, exporting    |